 What do students think about educational innovation?
 What do they like about it?
 What are they still hoping to see?
 And what is it like for teachers to innovate their education?
 The Educate-it student and teacher vloggers will take you on a ride through their world and show you their experiences with educational innovation.
 Subscribe to their YouTube channel and come along for the ride!
 Meet our vloggers! https://youtu.be/y5n6rXeEB0k Docentenvlogs https://www.youtube.com/playlist?list=PLznWbzM78QuF_agL9nmJtRl8gj6ChwLoS Leonie Heres-van Rossum Faculty of Law, Economics, and Governance Teacher Governance and Organisational Sciences https://www.youtube.com/playlist?list=PLiEQfRlLd4hez3IojbkxK9r-D5cLhYTgR Evianne van der Kruk Faculty of Sciences Teacher of Pharmacy https://www.youtube.com/playlist?list=PLLZN70QSr7QFzGdr53ivAT7OWzbpa5UKG Jasper van Winden Faculty of Science Teacher course: Scientist in Advice Educate-itvlogs https://www.youtube.com/watch?v=SeKDLhr3ves&list=PLaxRaYHfTqIAJ9x9XtyiY91uJmQ3uSWf2 Studentvlogs https://www.youtube.com/playlist?list=PLvYO-xZ2KHN5CB2gWOxevEGhEJPov4rLk Nikki Keuper Faculty Social and Behavioural Sciences Studies in Utrecht https://www.youtube.com/playlist?list=PLv0lI5WfhasSf86L0Q8GgUOrzZ763zM9I Naomi Okoto Faculty Law, Economics, and Governance Studies in Utrecht https://www.youtube.com/playlist?list=PLhZkeFKtiPFztr8MomthQpE8MzEcvl_Vv Hugo Hegeman Faculty Law, Economics, and Governance Studies in Lisbon Previous vloggers https://www.youtube.com/playlist?list=PLm2ZlfWIqangdTnnKGSBAJ6dIj3gSlSPo Lisa Adriaansen Faculty of Medicine Studies in Utrecht https://www.youtube.com/playlist?list=PLG6vv2gfjubHV0gES6_LvanSjmcPAh_Zs Lisa Rzepka Faculty Social Sciences Studies in Australia https://www.youtube.com/watch?v=6Cc8sqDEpHw&list=PL84wHVjJFlA-f2Zvx0EebdvuBoIsh48N_ Anahi Saravia Herrera University College Utrecht Studies in Utrecht https://www.youtube.com/playlist?list=PL5vJKPuzKxXKNL1ITw82VSxlQUyTZJy-J Sebastien Packer Faculty Law, Economics, and Governance Exchange student from Canada to Utrecht

 To get teachers excited about enhancing their teaching, Educate-it will be organising monthly themes.
-December is the month of the Skills.
-Many academic programmes incorporate communication, academic or lab skills, teaching things like delivering bad news, performing captivating presentations or experimenting on precious materials.
-For students, practicing these skills is an important part of the programme and vital preparation for their careers.
-Teachers can use online tools to help their students practice.
-Educate-it helps those teachers.
-With these tools, students can practice their skills digitally in a secure and familiar environment, as often as they want or need.
-Students receive the feedback they need to develop their skills from the tool itself or digitally from their teachers and peers.
-This provides students an important opportunity to practice their skills before they have to use them in their classes or careers.
-Teachers interested in learning about skills and the best ways to use them in education will be invited to take part in various workshops and IT tools.
+March is the month of the (Peer) feedback.
+Feedback is an important part of the educational process.
+It shows students where they are in the learning process and what they need to improve.
+Good feedback bridges the gap between the student’s current level of ability and the level they need to achieve.
+For feedback to be effective, it must be aligned with the course’s learning objectives and it must motivate students to strive for the ability level that is expected of them.
+With peer feedback, students receive most of their feedback from their classmates.
+Teachers interested in learning about (peer) feedback and the best ways to use them in education will be invited to take part in various workshops, online trainings and IT tools.
 A comprehensive list of our offerings can be found on the Educate-it theme page.
-Are you interested in skills but too busy right now to take part in any of our activities?
-There will be another Month of the skills in April 2019.
+Are you interested in knowledge clips but too busy right now to take part in any of our activities?
+There will be another Month of the (Peer) feedback in September 2019.
 Naturally, the online training courses are available year-round and you can always get in touch with us to get the support you need.
-Next month, our theme will be Engaging education.
+Next month, our theme will be Skills.
 Educate-it Academy Educate-it has collected all its courses, tools and resources for teacher development and student involvement into one place to make it more accessible.
 From now on, all of it can found on Educate-it Academy.
 Teachers looking to enhance their teaching will see themed overviews of our online trainings, workshops, tools and background information.
 The Academy Circle consists of six themes, all relevant to teachers in their daily practice: Engaging education, Knowledge clips, Collaboration, Assessment, (Peer) feedback and Skills.
 Here, you will find many valuable resources.
 The circle also contains three overarching themes: Enhance your teaching with blended learning, Engage your students and Study your teaching.